Porsche 911 GT3: 992.2 Cup (2026–present)

+992.2 Challenge (2027–present)

+In August 2026, Porsche presented the 911 Challenge, a new model derived from the 992.2-spec production GT3 and designed for entry-level racing.

-992 GT3 R (2023–)
+992 GT3 R (2023–2025)

 In the summer of 2022, Porsche unveiled the 992 generation of the 911 GT3 R. The car featured a bigger 4,194 cc engine compared to its predecessor, producing up to 565 bhp.
 The car made its global racing debut at the 2023 24 Hours of Daytona, where the car suffered from ABS and traction control problems.
 These issues were addressed by Porsche in the following months with new updates to the car.

-Porsche 992 GT3 R on the banks of the Daytona International Speedway.